Ace68/WeAreDevelopers-2023/Talk/Talk.md

 This covers engineering practices, testing, metrics and a host of other moving parts that make evolving software possible.
 The *structure* side concerns the topology of software systems.
 Do some architecture styles better facilitate building systems that are easier to evolve?
 Are there structural decisions in architecture that should be avoided to make evolution easier?

+Evolutionary architectures are built one part at a time, with many different increments.
+Speed to the next increment is key.

+# Fitness Functions
+Every system at different points of their life need to optimize to be "fit" for its environment.
+Evolutionary architectures make it explicit what "fit" means with as much automation as possible.

 # Modular Monolithic
 ***Gall's Law***
 A complex system that works is invariably found to have evolved from a simple system that worked.
 The inverse proposition also appears to be true:
 A complex system designed from scratch never works and cannot be made to work.
 You have to stat over, beginning with a working simple system.
 So, after hearing this theorem, are you still confident about starting a new project directly with microservices?
+(John Gall: Systemantics: How Systems Really Work and How They Fail)

 # References
 System design is inherently about boundaries (what's in, what's out, what spans, what move between), and about tradeoffs.